rancher/dashboard/docs/developer/forms-and-validation.md

 ```

 ### 2. Export new validation function

+*Most (if not all) of these types of validation functions have been replaced by the newer simpler versions designed for field and form validation.
+This section of the docs remains until the legacy code may be completely removed safely.

 In order to make a custom validator available for usage in forms and component, it will need to exposed by importing the new validator function into `utils/custom-validators.js`: